Obesity Market Summary

 - The US FDA has approved XENICAL (orlistat), QSYMIA (phentermine-topiramate), CONTRAVE (naltrexone-bupropion), SAXENDA (liraglutide), WEGOVY (semaglutide), and IMCIVREE (setmelanotide)—for long-term use in overweight and obesity treatment.

-- According to DelveInsight's estimates, the total number of prevalent cases of obesity among adults in the United States was approximately 60% of the cases in the 7MM in 2023.
+- According to DelveInsight’s analysis, the United States represented approximately 60% of the total prevalent obesity cases in 2025 across the 7MM.

 - Obesity prevalence for the United States has shown an increasing trend in adult population.
 As per DelveInsight’s estimates, the total prevalent cases of obesity in the United States was highest for adults (>19 years) and for children (5–19 years), in 2023.
 These cases are anticipated to increase in both adults and children at moderate CAGR.

-Request for unlocking the CAGR of the "Obesity Drug Market"
+Request for unlocking the Sample Page of the "Obesity Market Insights"

-DelveInsight's “Obesity Market Insights, Epidemiology and Market Forecast – 2034” report delivers an in-depth understanding of obesity, historical and forecasted epidemiology as well as the obesity market trends in the United States, EU4 (Germany, Spain, Italy, and France) and the United Kingdom, and Japan.
+DelveInsight's “Obesity Market Insights, Epidemiology and Market Forecast – 2036” report delivers an in-depth understanding of obesity, historical and forecasted epidemiology as well as the obesity therapeutics market trends in the United States, EU4 (Germany, Spain, Italy, and France) and the United Kingdom, and Japan.

 |